Amit-Weis/Notes/SBI4UW/Unit 2 - Review.md

 - when there is bond breaking, there is always bond forming, and vice versa
 - metabolism reactions often have very high heat release, which needs to be accounted for in some manner
 	- manners include:
-		- using energy as waste and staving it off via sweating
+		- using energy as waste and saving it off via sweating
 		- using energy as a product for another reaction
 		- breaks down mechanism to a lot of little steps to make the releases in energy
 - organisms are endergonic systems, we need a lot of energy